rdeangel/esp8266_max7219_rda_msg_board/README.md

 mode: single
 ```

-or if you are using MQTT
+or if you are using MQTT (not tested but should work)

 ```
 alias: Feed Reader To Matrix via MQTT